Asifkhan127001/Bugbounty/Bug_Bonty_Guide/Owasp_top_10/csrf.md

  copy html and sand the victom

- victam click the link and boom hack the id
+ victam click the link

+ boom hack the id

   ## 2. CSRF change request method